 1) CBSE syllabus is vast and in-depth.
-Please don’t make the mistake of assuming that CBSE students have to only cram – that’s not true at all.
-Ofcourse you have to cram some stuff in all subjects – definitions, equations.
+Please don’t assume that CBSE students have to cram – that’s not true.
+Of course you have to memorize some stuff in all subjects – definitions, equations.
 IGCSE/A level syllabi can never compare with the depth and breadth of CBSE syllabi.
-Don’t take my word – just have a look at a class XI or class XII book of physics from both boards, the range of topics covered, the depth of each topic.
+Don’t take my word – look at a class XI or class XII book of physics from both boards, the range of topics covered, and the depth of each topic.

-2) CBSE syllabus for physics and chemistry has more calculations and derivations, math involved.
-There is understanding, ofcourse.
-But physics and chemistry are numerate subjects and there will be lot of mathematical applications in CBSE syllabi.
-IGCSE / A levels donot seem to be that in-depth, and the whole notion that CBSE students don’t know the concepts, is wrong.
-CBSE and state board students are very good at the concepts.
+2) CBSE syllabus for physics and chemistry has more calculations and derivations, with plenty of math involved.
+There is understanding, of course.
+But physics and chemistry are numerate subjects; there will be a lot of mathematical applications in CBSE syllabi.
+IGCSE / A levels do not seem to be that in-depth, and the notion that CBSE students don’t know the concepts is wrong.
+CBSE and state board students are very good at the conceptual knowledge.

 3) Whether CBSE or IGCSE, a student will require special coaching for competitive exams.
 But more so for IGCSE.

 4) The myth is that CBSE is theory-based.
 What is theory-based mean?
 A student who is going to study engineering must know the theory also, she is after all studying for a degree.
 In-depth knowledge is needed.
-If practical knowledge is all that is needed, a 1-year certificate course will be enough, like how to use a tool.
-Those are skill-based courses, they are different.
+If practical knowledge is the requirement, a 1-year certificate course will be enough, like how to use a tool.
+Those are skill-based courses, and they are different.

-5) Some students of CBSE or state boards may have difficulty with English language.
+5) Some students of CBSE or state boards may have difficulty with English.
 So they find it difficult to write long passages – for them, English language is the difficulty, not physics/chemistry.
-So such students may not be able to make up their own answers because sentence formation and vocabulary are difficult.
-But CBSE / state board students more than make up for that by doing exceedingly well in numerical problems, derivations, and mathematical part.
-Mathematical derivations and numerical problems require logical thinking and its not just rote learning.
+So these students may have difficulty making their own answers because sentence formation and vocabulary are challenging.
+But CBSE / state board students compensate for that by doing well in numerical problems, derivations, and the mathematics of thes esubjects.
+Mathematical derivations and numerical problems require logical thinking.
 Everyone knows that IIT JEE exams are application-based, not memory based.
 And CBSE/state board students do very well in these competitive exams.
-So you can’t attribute their success to memory power – it is brain power.
+So you can not attribute their success to memory power – it is brain power.

-6) Students of state and CBSE boards have to perform as many as 20-25 practicals in each science subject (physics, chemistry, biology, mathematics) in class 11 and 12 and this includes all aspects of practicals – planning the experiment, apparatus usage, electrical circuit connections, error measurement, graphs, analysis from graphs, etc.
+6) Students of the various state and CBSE boards perform 20-25 practicals in each science subject (physics, chemistry, biology, mathematics) in class 11 and 12.
+It includes all aspects of practicals – planning the experiment, apparatus usage, electrical circuit connections, error measurement, graphs, analysis from graphs, etc.